 This led to the rise of a new Indian culture during the reign of the Delhi Sultanate, which was mixed in nature, making it remarkably different from ancient Indian culture.
 This factor also played an important role in the synthesis of cultures.

-The article will analyse some of achievements that came about as a result of such synthesis.
+The article will analyse some of the achievements that came about as a result of such synthesis.
 The notes gleaned from this article will be useful in the UPSC Exam.

 Development of a new Language: Hindustani